-I was going through some wedding photos the other day and it brought back the oh so (not) joyous memories of trying to find a dress, shoes and underoos that fit my abnormally long figure.
+I was going through some wedding photos the other day and it brought back the oh so (not) joyous memories of trying to find a tall wedding dress, shoes and underoos that fit my abnormally long figure.

 Mr. L3 and I had known each other for almost 2 years when he finally

 popped the question, and then we decided on a quick 3 month engagement.
 I literally went dress shopping the Saturday after getting engaged and KNEW I had to buy a dress THAT day if it was going to be ready for my big day.
 No pressure, right?
 Makes me want to shovel copious amounts of chocolate into my mouth from anxiety just thinking about it!At the 2 bridal shops I went to, I secretly found amusement in the half-my-size attendants having to hoist the 6842848680 lb dresses over my head.
 Of course, every sample dress was way too short and I ended up having to pay more for “extra length”, BUT the thing that saved me from needing any alterations was the lace-up back.
 This is KEY if you want to save 100s on alterations because you can just tighten or loosen the bodice according to how bloated you’re feeling that day.
 So, even though I had to pay more for a dress that was long enough, it probably all evened out since I didn’t have to shell out cash for alterations.
 You can still buy my Alfred Angelo dress (style 2117) here

 |Me in my “extra length” dress from Alfred Angelo